tiferrei/PEDASI/docs/source/guide_user.rst

 Registering for an Account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The preferred method to register an account with PEDASI is to register your Google account.
-If you don't have a Google account, you can `sign up for one`_.
-Once you have an account, you should contact the PEDASI Central Administrator via their contact details and request that your account be added to the system.
+If you don't have a Google account you can `sign up for one`_.
+Once you have an account you should contact the PEDASI Central Administrator via their contact details and request that your account be added to the system.

 Once approved, log in to the system as a PEDASI User using your Google account by selecting *Google Login* on the front page navigation bar.